Improved Constraints on the 21 cm EoR Power Spectrum and the X-Ray Heating of the IGM with HERA Phase I Observations: Analysis Pipeline Validation with Simulations

 \subsection{Visibility and Systematics Simulations}

 Our primary method for validating the analysis pipeline presented in \autoref{sec:analysis} is via an end-to-end simulation, wherein we generate realistic visibility simulations of foregrounds, noise, and a boosted EoR-like signal that should be easily detectable given our sensitivity.
 This allows us to holistically evaluate the performance of the analysis and identify any unknown sources of bias.
+One could also approach the same problem by injecting a signal of known amplitude (larger than the real EoR) into the visibilities and analyzing that data in the same way.
+However, this technique requires high confidence in one's calibration solutions (injected visibilities must be ``uncalibrated'' before injection) and it is difficult to disentangle residual systematics form power spectrum biases.

 Our sky simulations consist of three unpolarized components: diffuse Galactic emission, a point source catalog, and an EoR analogue created as a Gaussian random field drawn from a known power spectrum.
 We present each of these here and discuss how they differ from the corresponding components in \citet{Aguirre_2022}.
 For the diffuse Galactic emission, we use the Global Sky Model \citep[GSM;][]{Oliveira2008}, computed at every frequency we measure using \texttt{pygdsm}\footnote{\url{https://github.com/telegraphic/pygdsm}}.
 The result is a HEALPix map \citep{Gorski2005} with resolution $N_\text{side} = 512$.
 We smooth the map with a $1^{\circ}$ Gaussian kernel and degrade it to $N_\text{side} = 128$ to speed up our simulations, since that provides sufficient resolution to cover the angular scales HERA is sensitive to.
 Each HEALPix pixel is treated as a single point source at its center using the pixel area for normalization.